-Dr. David Ellenson, Ph.D., Chancellor Emeritus of HUC-JIR, was appointed Interim President on May 10, 2018, after the death of Rabbi Aaron Panken, Ph.D., z"l, in a plane crash on May 5, 2018.
+Dr. David Ellenson, Ph.D., Chancellor Emeritus of HUC-JIR, served as Interim President (May 10, 2018 - March 31, 2019) after the death of Rabbi Aaron Panken, Ph.D., z"l, in a plane crash on May 5, 2018.
 Rabbi Panken succeeded Rabbi Ellenson as President on January 1, 2014, at which time Rabbi Ellenson was named Chancellor upon his retirement from the position of President of Hebrew Union College-Jewish Institute of Religion.

 Internationally recognized for his publications and research in the areas of Jewish religious thought, ethics, and modern Jewish history, Rabbi Ellenson’s twelve years as President of the seminary of the Reform Movement (2001-2013) were distinguished by his devotion to sustaining HUC-JIR’s academic excellence and ensuring its financial sustainability.

 Rabbi Ellenson stated, “Throughout our people’s history, no Jewish community has survived without a strong institution of higher Jewish learning at its core.
 It has been my privilege to help ensure the vitality of Hebrew Union College-Jewish Institute of Religion by sustaining our campuses, nurturing our world-class faculty, supporting our students, preserving the treasures of our libraries and American Jewish Archives, strengthening our role in Israel, and preparing the leadership for a contemporary Judaism that balances tradition with the demands of a changing world.”